-That experience opened my eyes to the FinTech movement and all the tools and opportunities with geoarbitrage, especially for people that move around the globe regularly.
+That experience opened my eyes to the FinTech and digital assets movement and all the tools and opportunities with geoarbitrage, especially for people that move around the globe regularly.

 While backpacking a couple years ago, I suddenly came to the realization that many of the backpackers around me were cheap, broke, and generally lacking ambition.
 They were living on the cheap in Southeast Asia to escape their old lives in their home countries, but without making any effort to improve their new lives.

 One evening while in Hong Kong in 2017, I realized that I was getting old for smelly and moldy hostel dorms and dirty dive bars, and I didn’t want to be part of the “brokepackers” digital nomad farce anymore.

 Traveling and nomading, I realized, are better enjoyed with money, just like most other things in life.

 When I first started my journey abroad in 2016, I had no concept of making money or investing in my financial future.
 All I wanted was to have enough passive income so that I could travel freely like a backpacker.

-Like most things in life, the globetrotting life is not worth living if you cannot live it with some comfort, style, and prosperity.
+Like most things in life, the globetrotting life is not worth living if you cannot live it with some comfort, style, and flexibility.
 And that’s why it’s important to get your finances right while you are chasing fun and new experiences.
 Our goal here is to do both.

 Since coming to the realization, I’ve put my head down to do as much learning and exploring as I could, and I’ve made a conscious effort through saving, generating extra income, and investing, to go from nearly zero net worth to liquid 6-figures in three years.
 And this was only the beginning.

 I don’t have any “get rich overnight” magic pill nor is my story outlandishly impressive, but what I learned and what I am doing works – maybe not spectacular but certainly steady and effective.